DevExpress/testcafe/docs/articles/documentation/test-api/README.md

 ---
 # Test API

-TestCafe allows you to write tests using both JavaScript and TypeScript.
-For more information about writing tests in TypeScript, see [TypeScript Support](typescript-support.md).
+TestCafe allows you to write tests using JavaScript and TypeScript (see [TypeScript Support](typescript-support.md) for more information about writing tests in TypeScript).

 The following topics demonstrate how to organize test code: